MarkJasonE/MarkJasonE/README.md

 <h3>These two interests planted deep roots into the way I think and how I see the world.
 It was like yesterday where I saw myself as a kid playing my video games.
 Then came college, where I needed to decide between computer science and psychology.
 Finally, I choose psychology because I wanted to better understand myself and my limits and potential.</h3>

+<h3>Alas, after finishing my degree I had this itching sensation in my psyche that grew stronger everyday.
+That's when I decided to teach myself how to code.
+Like every journey in life, it started with humble beginings - with alot of debugging and scanning the forums for answeres.
+Working full-time as a restaurant manager while teaching myself to code wasn't ideal.
+But after 6 months (give or take a month or two), I managed to get my first job as a front end developer.</h3>

+<h3>That was on 2018.
+And after 2.6 years I decided that it was time to start a new journey in the field of artificial intelligence.</h3>

+<h3>Alas, if you read up until here you're a real champ!😄</h3>
+<h3>Welcome to my Github!
+You'll primaraly see <bold>projects about AI</bold> and the relevant technology stacks associated with it.
+Perhaps even <bold>web projects</bold>, just to brush up my skills and not get too rusty.</h3>

 Thanks to Jaemin from Import Data for this feature! (https://github.com/importdata/importdata)

 And to Ken Jee as well! (https://github.com/PlayingNumbers/PlayingNumbers)